 How To Talk About Salary (Without It Being Awkward)

-So, let's talk about salary!
-This is going to be awkward.
-You see, when a candidate meets a company and falls in love with their dream job, they need to have some awkward conversations before they can commit to each other and start having fun together.
+When a candidate meets a company and falls in love with their dream job, they need to have some awkward conversations before they can commit to each other.
 Salary is one of those conversations.
-Ugh.
-Okay, talking about salary doesn't have to be awkward.

 The Essentials Of Salary Discussions

 You never know when an employer will bring up the salary question—it could be in the job application or it could be during your final job interview.
 That's why you want to be prepared for it.
 Know your numbers before you apply for the position so you're not caught off guard.

 2. Don't Be The One To Bring It Up First

 A common mistake people make during the hiring process is bringing up salary too soon.
 This can hurt your chances of getting the job offer because the employer might think you're only in it for the money.
 Wait until the employer brings it up, then go from there.